scverse/scvi-tools/docs/developer/maintenance.md

 This guide includes various sections that are applicable to maintainers of the project.

+## Updating tutorials

+The [tutorials] repository is included as a git submodule in the main repository under `docs/tutorials/notebooks`.
+This allows us to lower the size of the main repository as the notebooks can be quite large.
+This also means that changes committed to the tutorials repository are not immediately reflected in the main repository.
+In order to update the tutorials in the main repository (and subsequently the documentation), run the [update tutorials workflow], which will create a PR updating the head reference of the submodule to the latest commit in the tutorials repository.

 ## Releases

 We follow [Semantic Versioning] for naming releases.
 In short, this means that each release is